 INCLUDED: double occupancy lodging, most meals (one dinner and one lunch on your own), professional and knowledgable guides and porters, ground transportation in Peru, Inca Trail passes and permits, entrance fees to Machu Picchu and other attractions, all camping equipment (except sleeping bags), and Pre-Departure Information that we will email to you after we receive your deposit.
 This will include detailed arrival and departure information, suggestions for making travel arrangements, packing list, invoice, insurance information, information about the area we will be visiting and a liability waiver.

-NOT INCLUDED: transportation to and from Lima, internal flight from Lima to Cusco and back estimated at $400 (we will purchase this for you and include it on your invoice), gratuities to guides and porters, sleeping bag rental (optional $75), two meals on your own, alcoholic beverages, optional hike up Huayna Picchu when you are visiting Machu Picchu ($60 additional entrance fee, only suitable for those who are fit, have good balance, and are not afraid of heights), and personal expenses.
+NOT INCLUDED: transportation to and from Cusco, gratuities to guides and porters, sleeping bag rental (optional $75), two meals on your own, alcoholic beverages, optional hike up Huayna Picchu when you are visiting Machu Picchu ($60 additional entrance fee, only suitable for those who are fit, have good balance, and are not afraid of heights), and personal expenses.

-DAY 2 :: We take a morning shuttle to the airport for our internal flight to Cusco, the gateway city to Machu Picchu.
+DAY 1 :: We meet you in Cusco this morning, the gateway city to Machu Picchu either at the airport (if you fly in this morning) or at your Cusco hotel (if you've arrived earlier).
 At over 11,000 feet you will feel the altitude.
 We shuttle directly to the town of Ollantaytambo, several thousand feet lower, where we will have a leisurely lunch followed by an afternoon hike through the nearby archeological ruins before checking into our hotel.

-DAY 9 :: We spend the morning in Cusco, with the option to visit the important ruins of Sacsayhuaman and the Korikancha temple.
-Lunch is on your own and you'll have a few hours to explore this wonderful town before we take a flight back to Lima where you can connect with your international flight home.
+DAY 8 :: We spend the morning in Cusco, with the option to visit the important ruins of Sacsayhuaman and the Korikancha temple.
+Lunch is on your own and you'll have a few hours to explore this wonderful town before taking a flight back to Lima where you can connect with your international flight home.
+You can also choose to stay longer in Cusco.